zhliau/fika-headless-docker/README.md

    - **Edit Fika Core Configuration**: Open the `com.fika.core.cfg` file located in the headless client's `BepInEx/config/` directory.

      - Update values for `Force Bind IP` and/or `Force IP`.
-Set `Force Bind IP` to `Disabled`, and set `Force IP` to the IP of the docker host's interface.
+       - Set `Force Bind IP` to `Disabled`.
+       - If you are port-forwarding, set `Force IP` to blank or your host's Public/WAN IP.
-       If you are running a VPN, then this is your VPN IP.
+       - If you are running a VPN, set `Force IP` to your docker host's VPN IP.

        ```
        ## Force Bind IP